-A landmark 2018 study published in Nature Reviews Genetics by Robert Plomin & Sophie von Stumm suggest that polygenic scores derived from GWAS of intelligence can now predict 4% of the variance in intelligence.
+A landmark 2018 study published in Nature Reviews Genetics by Robert Plomin & Sophie von Stumm suggest that polygenic scores derived from a genome wide association study (GWAS) of intelligence can now predict 4% of the variance in intelligence.

 A review published in Molecular Psychiatry summarized and critiqued the last 10 years of DNA research on cognitive ability, including the discovery of genetic loci associated with intelligence, DNA-based heritability, and genetic correlations with other traits.
 Many of the studies cited in this article include sample sizes of over 200,000, indicating decent confidence in the results.

 After reviewing several independently conducted research projects, the study reached the conclusion that genes may contribute significantly to intelligence.
 However, these results have not been backed up.

 Types of Intelligence

 This is a category that most people think of when they think about the main theories of intelligence.
 It is defined by the ability to perform high levels of cognitive reasoning.
 It enables humans to remember things and use those descriptions in future behaviors.
 It also allows individuals to form concepts and employ reason, including the capacities to recognize patterns, innovate, plan, solve problems, and communicate.

 Intelligence is different from learning.
 The latter refers to the act of retaining facts and information, while the former is about the ability to apply what is learned to new situations.